About

 Hey, what's new?
 I'm Jacob, and I love math.

-I'm a third-year student at Northeastern University in the John Martinson Honors Program studying mathematics & computer science and currently on co-op in Boston.
-When I'm not on the clock, you may find me playing pickup soccer at a local field, or, most recently, dueling friends at the poker table.
+I'm a third-year student at Northeastern University in the John Martinson Honors Program, studying mathematics & computer science, and this summer abroad in Sydney, Australia.
+When I'm not on the clock, you may find me playing pickup footy at a local field, dueling friends at the poker table, or out hiking!

 Although I hate to tether myself to beliefs, I currently subscribe to & coin one: breadth is depth.
 Objectively false at first glance, the saying is my compass, and its truth lies within the questions: what is the thing we're exploring, and how do we parse this thing?